 New Hampshire is also home to Portsmouth Naval Shipyard, where asbestos-laced Navy ships were built and repaired for decades.

-The VA knows that veterans are at a much higher risk of developing mesothelioma, and has programs in place to help victims.
+The United States Department of Veterans Affairs (VA) knows that veterans are at a higher risk of developing mesothelioma and offers programs to help victims.
 Veterans with mesothelioma can receive medical care and financial compensation by applying for VA benefits.

 Common VA benefits include:

 - Burial and funeral services

 - Pension plans

 Veterans can also access medical care from top mesothelioma specialists through the VA.
 They can learn more about VA benefits by contacting the offices below through the VA’s official website.

 Veterans Benefits Administration

 - Portsmouth Naval Shipyard/Naval Ambulatory Care Center, Manchester

 VA Medical Centers